LLMs as verification oracles for Solidity: RQ2: Analysis of LLMs explanations

 For each answer, we mark each criterion with $0$ or $1$, and add annotations whenever necessary. \Cref{table:resRQ2} reports the results.
 Although this analysis necessarily present a certain degree of subjectivity, it helps better understanding how faithfully the metrics for RQ1 represent the reasoning capabilities of LLMs.

-To compare \gptQ \emph{vs.} \gptC, we focussed on the Bank contract, since its simplicity allowed us to exhaustively evaluate all the answers.
-As we can see, coherence is rarely an issue, suggesting that both models are rather able to correctly interpret the property; this is further supported by the fact that slight variations of the properties (\eg, different assumptions) often lead to the expected explanations and counterexamples.
+To compare \gptQ \emph{vs.} \gptC, we focussed on the Bank contract, on which we exhaustively evaluated all the answers.
+Coherence is rarely an issue, suggesting that both models are able to correctly interpret the property; this is further supported by the fact that slight variations of the properties (\eg, different assumptions) often lead to the expected explanations and counterexamples.
 The main cause of false results for \gptQ is incorrectness. \gptC, on the contrary, performs reasonably well on all criteria.
-In case of wrong answers, the cause distributes rather equally among the three criteria; in case of correct answers, the main weak point is completeness.
+For wrong answers, the cause distributes rather equally among the three criteria; for correct answers, the main weak point is completeness.
+Since the simplest use case already shows a significant gap in reasoning capabilities between the two models, we did not extend the qualitative comparison of GPT-4's and GPT5's answers to the other use cases.

-In order to answer to RQ2b, we analyzed the causes of incorrect answers.
-By manually inspecting the verification tasks where FPs are produced, we noted that they have a few common causes: \begin{inlinelist} \item low-level calls triggering ETH transfers; \item \emph{selfdestruct} transactions increasing the contract balance; \item integer overflows (mostly, in \emph{PaymentSplitter}). \end{inlinelist} We note, however, that \gptC is not consistently wrong when dealing with these features: rather, it answers correctly most of the times.
-A typical cause for FNs is the use of \lstinline{transfer} to send ETH: here, \gptC often misses that this operation does not carry enough ETH to allow the callee to perform a \emph{selfdestruct}.
+To address RQ2b, we analyzed the causes of incorrect answers.
+By manually inspecting the verification tasks that produced FPs, we identified a few recurring issues: \begin{inlinelist} \item low-level calls triggering ETH transfers; \item \emph{selfdestruct} transactions that increase a contract's balance; \item integer overflows (primarily, in \emph{PaymentSplitter}). \end{inlinelist} We note, however, that \gptC is not consistently incorrect on these features, as it produces correct answers in most cases.
+A common cause of FNs is the use of \lstinline{transfer} to send ETH: here, \gptC often misses that this operation does not carry enough gas to allow the callee to perform a \emph{selfdestruct}.